ManfaceDonkeh/ManfaceDonkeh/README.md

 - 👋 Hi, I’m @ManfaceDonkeh
 - 👀 I’m interested in ...
 A little bit of this, a little bit of that
 - 🌱 I’m currently learning ...
 French
-- 💞️ I’m looking to collaborate on ... marriage
+- 💞️ I’m looking to collaborate on ... off
 - 📫 How to reach me ...
-Just call my name ...
+Just call my name
 - 😄 Pronouns: ...
 Don't you dare!
 - ⚡ Fun fact: ...
 Over the past decade, I have unintentionally ruined three iPhones by putting them through the wash.